5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 legitimately.
 The wilderness temptation was to take the Kingdom and rule

-it for himself rather than for God; i.e. not to manifest God, even if
+it for Himself rather than for God; i.e. not to manifest God, even if

-externally there would not be any evident difference between whether he
+externally there would not be any evident difference between whether He

 was manifesting God in an acceptable spirit or not.
 For these temptations